 I have another rower – Charlie Smith from the UK is joining me on the first leg, Singapore to Darwin.
 I will cycle across Australia with no more than two or three other people as I try to keep the team numbers small and compact.
 I’m still sourcing a teammate for the Tasman row.
 I also have an expedition project manager, physical trainer, meteorologist, nutritional consultant, and a number of other people who contribute in so many ways.

-Is there one part or aspect of the journey that you think will be the most challenging?
+Is there one aspect of rowing to New Zealand that will be the most challenging?
 Why?

 The row through Indonesia has never been attempted before, and the serious challenges in this first leg will include shipping traffic, strong currents and winds, lots of navigational hazards, not to mention extreme heat, remoteness and no support vessels to rescue us in case of emergency.
 Cycling across Australia will be a long slog with limited stops and some strong headwinds.
 The third and final leg across the Tasman could be brutal as the Tasman Sea is rough, fickle and scary.